Re-Bottleneck: Latent Re-Structuring for Neural Audio Autoencoders: Experiments Results

 First, we visualize semantic structure via PCA of mean-pooled latents from the SongDescriber dataset, clustered by BEATs embeddings (Fig. \ref{fig:beats_kmeans}).
 The baseline VAE, trained for reconstruction, shows poor semantic clustering.
 The Re-Bottleneck trained with semantic alignment shows notably improved cluster separation compared to the VAE, while largely retaining reconstruction quality (Tab.~\ref{tab:recon_performance}).

-We measure alignment using Centered Kernel Alignment (CKA) \cite{kornblith2019similarity, cristianini2001kernel} and Projection Weighted Canonical Correlation Analysis (PWCCA)~\cite{morcos2018insights} (Tab.~\ref{tab:alignment_metrics}).
 The baseline SAO bottleneck yielded 0.43 CKA / 0.63 PWCCA.
 A non-reconstructive upper bound (semantic loss only) achieved 0.69 CKA / 0.83 PWCCA.
 Our model including reconstruction loss alongside semantic objectives, achieved 0.70 CKA / 0.78 PWCCA.
 This shows that the model recovers nearly the upper bound's semantic alignment, indicating strong alignment and invertibility are largely compatible in the case of BEATs.
 Linear probe metrics (Sec.~\ref{sec:sem_rebot}) confirm that our linear probe effectively transfers semantic structure into the latent space.
 Reconstruction performance (Tab.~\ref{tab:recon_performance}) confirms invertibility.
 The semantically-aligned Re-Bottleneck showed ~5\% degradation versus the baseline autoencoder, trading this for a 20-60\% gain in semantic capture (CKA/PWCCA).
 This promising trade-off is achieved with efficient training ($<48$ GPU hours).